vrandall66/front-end-submissions-public/1811/mod-2/whateverly/blend-it.md

 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient - Everyone in the group has an opportunity to speak during the presentation.
+* [X] Proficient - Everyone in the group has an opportunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+* Good app demo - tighten it up a little bit.
+We don't need to know every detail of the app - give us more of a high level overview and then dive into details if they are important (consider pre-made gifs to speed things up too).
+* Liked the lessons learned from the user experience section, before and after screenshots/gifs were great